To pass Ukraine aid, 'Reagan Republican' leaders in Congress navigated a party transformed by Trump

 Sen. Mitt Romney, R-Utah, said Johnson and McConnell “both showed great resolve and backbone and true leadership at a time it was desperately needed.”

 When McConnell began negotiations over President Joe Biden's initial aid request last year, he quickly set the terms for a deal.
-He asked Schumer to pair any aid for Ukraine with help for Israel, Schumer said, and demanded policy changes at the U.S. border with Mexico.
+He and Schumer agreed to pair any aid for Ukraine with help for Israel, Schumer said, and McConnell demanded policy changes at the U.S. border with Mexico.

 On McConnell's mind, he said, was that Trump was “unenthusiastic” about providing more aid to Kyiv.
 Yet McConnell, whose office displays a portrait of every Republican president since Reagan with the exception of Trump, had a virtually nonexistent relationship with the man he often refers to not by name, but simply as “the former president.”